How to Attract Bluebirds: Tips and FAQs

 - Plant native.
 In winter, bluebirds add berries and other fruit to their diet, so planting trees and shrubs native to your area is a natural way to attract them.
 Check out the top 10 easy-to-grow native plants.

 - Just add water.
 A simple birdbath is often enough, but bluebirds are partial to moving water, so even a small fountain or dripper will make your water feature more enticing.
 A source of clean, unfrozen water is welcome in all seasons.

 - Go chemical-free.
 Between spring and fall, a bluebird’s diet is mainly insects gleaned from the ground.
 Pesticides and other lawn chemicals are dangerous for birds that feed this way.

 - Beware of roaming cats.
 Each year, cats kill millions of songbirds.
 Newly fledged nestlings are especially susceptible, so be a good bird landlord and keep your cats indoors.

 - Offer mealworms.
-Feeding live mealworms can pose some challenges, but bluebirds find them irresistible, even eating them from people’s hands.
+Feeding live mealworms can pose some challenges, but bluebirds find them irresistible.
+You can even build your own mealworm feeder to attract bluebirds.